BuddiesOfBudgie/budgie-desktop-services/README.md

-# Budgie Daemon v2
+# Budgie Desktop Services

-Budgie Daemon v2 is the future central hub and orchestrator for Budgie Desktop (with a focus on Budgie 11).
+Budgie Desktop Services is the future central hub and orchestrator for Budgie Desktop (with a focus on Budgie 11).
 Today, it primarily provides Wayland-native display configuration for Budgie 10.10; over time it will coordinate broader desktop logic for Budgie 11.

 ### Highlights